Carlos Correa, Twins reportedly agree to new $200M deal after Mets agreement stalls over physical concerns - NewsBreak

 Related

+The Giants didn’t succeed in landing the marquee free agent they sought when the offseason began, but they added to their roster in a different way.
+They’ve spread their money around and given eight-figure guarantees to six different players in Michael Conforto, Mitch Haniger, Sean Manaea, Joc Pederson, Ross Stripling, Taylor Rogers and Luke Jackson.
+They still have their sights set on further upgrades, with Héctor Gómez of Z101 Digital reporting they have shown interest in catcher Gary Sánchez.

+Carlos Correa signs 6-year, $200M contract with Twins after Mets talks fizzle, sources say

-Why Carlos Correa signed with the Twins after Giants, Mets contracts fell apart amid injury concerns
+All things lead back to Minnesota for the star shortstop we once held on a pedestal.
+This is how much Carlos Correa signed for with the Twins after talks with the Mets fizzed out.

-Carlos Correa's long national nightmare is finally over.
-The shortstop whose ankle has been under the microscope since mid-December has, seemingly, found a new home for 2023 and beyond, but it's also a familiar one.
-Correa and the Twins are in agreement on a six-year, $200 million contract, that could...

 Yardbarker